Russia: Explosion injures 10 at St. Petersburg supermarket

-ST. PETERSBURG, RUSSIA (AP) - At least 10 people were injured Wednesday by an explosion at a supermarket in St. Petersburg, Russian officials said.
+ST. PETERSBURG, Russia (AP) — At least 10 people were injured Wednesday by an explosion at a supermarket in St. Petersburg, Russia’s second-largest city and the site of a deadly subway bombing this year.

 No one has claimed responsibility for the explosion at a branch of the Perekrestok supermarket chain in the city’s northwest Kalininsky district.